momswife/LoA/content/Aerathon - Eternal Labyrinths/Characters - OOC/Active Characters/Batariel Aryabhor.md

 And for that, he has been blessed with divine firepower.

+*"If I can't make them Holy, I can do the next best thing and make them Holey"*

 ## **The Holy Shotgun of the Iron Ascendants**

 Faith is his shield, but a righteous blast of consecrated steel is his sword.